 After starting high school at Tilden, Freddie transferred to Loyola Academy, where he became a schoolboy star.
 A scout from the New York Giants watched Freddie bang out four extra-base hits against Lake View High School and signed him to a contract for $300 per month.
 He was assigned to the Toledo Mud Hens of the American Association, where the 16-year-old hit over .300 in 18 games in the fall of 1922.
 He was back at Toledo the following year, until the Giants purchased his contract on September 18, 1923.

 In his very first season in the major leagues, Lindstrom was involved in some of the more memorable events of his entire career.
-Heinie Groh was the Giants’ regular third baseman that year but late in the season he tore up his knee and Lindy replaced him at the hot corner.
+Heinie Groh was the Giants’ regular third baseman in 1924 but late in the season he tore up his knee and Lindy replaced him at the hot corner.
 Freddie became the youngest player ever to appear in a World Series game at the age of 18 years, 10 months, and 13 days, a record that has never been broken.
-In Game 2 of the series against the Washington Senators, he made seven assists, a single-game World Series record that stood for 26 years.
-The “boy wonder” made four hits off Walter Johnson, arguably the game’s greatest pitcher.
+In Game 2 of the series against the Washington Senators, he made seven assists, a single-game World Series record for third basemen that stood for 16 years.
+The “boy wonder” made four hits in Game 5 off Walter Johnson, arguably the game’s greatest pitcher.

 It was in Game Seven that Lindy gained his infamy.
 With the best-of-seven series tied three games apiece, this was the game for the world championship.
 In the eighth inning the Giants were leading 3-1.
 Then the Senators loaded the bases with two outs.
 Washington’s playing manager Bucky Harris slammed a sharp grounder toward third base.
 Just as Freddie was about to field it, the ball took a wicked hop right over his head and two runs scored to tie the game.